-Impaired senior secured commercial loans with an average recorded investment of \$105 million and \$118 million were outstanding during the years ended December 31, 2018 and 2017, respectively.
-At December 31, 2018 and 2017, there were no impaired senior secured commercial loans that did not have a corresponding allowance for loan losses.
-Interest and fee income on impaired loans is recorded on a cash basis from the date of impairment and was \$1 million and \$10 million during 2018 and 2017, respectively.
+Impaired senior secured commercial loans with an average recorded investment of \$76 million and \$105 million were outstanding during the years ended December 31, 2019 and 2018, respectively.
+At December 31, 2019 and 2018, there were no impaired senior secured commercial loans that did not have a corresponding allowance for loan losses.
+Interest and fee income on impaired loans is recorded on a cash basis from the date of impairment and was \$9 million and \$1 million during 2019 and 2018, respectively.

 All senior secured commercial loan modifications (including partial principal forgiveness, term extensions, and reductions in interest, among other changes) are reviewed for potential TDR classification.
-At December 31, 2018 and 2017, loans outstanding classified as TDR totaled \$59 million and \$213 million, with no related allowance for loan losses for 2018 and \$52 million for 2017.
-Charge-offs of \$52 million and \$12 million were recognized on TDRs for the years ended December 31, 2018 and 2017, respectively on one loan.
-There were no loans modified in TDRs that experienced a payment default during the years ended December 31, 2018 and 2017, and for which the payment default occurred within one year of the modification.
-At December 31, 2018 and 2017, commitments to lend additional funds to borrowers whose terms have been modified in TDRs were \$15 million and \$25 million, respectively.
+At December 31, 2019 and 2018, loans outstanding classified as TDR totaled \$139 million and \$59 million, with no related allowance for loan losses for 2019 or 2018.
+There were no charges-offs and \$52 million of charge-offs recognized on TDRs on one loan for the years ended December 31, 2019 and 2018, respectively.
+There were no loans modified in TDRs that experienced a payment default during the years ended December 31, 2019 and 2018, and for which the payment default occurred within one year of the modification.
+At December 31, 2019 and 2018, commitments to lend additional funds to borrowers whose terms have been modified in TDRs were \$9 million and \$15 million, respectively.